 The Minister for the Arts Don Harwin has selected the following Chairs who will lead a cross-sector of arts and cultural leaders in their respective artforms:

-- Classical Music Board – Naseema Sparks AM
+- Classical Music, Opera and Choral Board – Naseema Sparks AM

 - Contemporary Music Board – Ben Marshall

 - Dance & Physical Theatre Board – Karen Moses

 - Museums & History Board – Kim McKay AO

 - Visual Arts Board – Simon Mordant AO

 Chair: Wesley Enoch AM – Artistic Director Sydney Festival.
 Playwright and Director of some of Australia’s most iconic Indigenous theatre productions.
 Previous roles include Artistic Director of the Queensland Theatre Company, Kooemba Jdarra (Brisbane), Ilibijerri (Melbourne), Resident Director for Sydney Theatre Company, Associate Artistic Director of Belvoir, a Trustee of the Sydney Opera House and a director of the Indigenous Section of the 2006 Melbourne Commonwealth Games Opening Ceremony.
 Back to top

 - Rhoda Roberts AO – Head of First Nations Programming, Sydney Opera House.
 A Bundjalung woman from northern NSW, Rhoda is a producer, actor and director who works as a consultant, speaker and performer in theatre, film, television and radio.
 Founder and former Artistic Director of the Festival of Dreaming.

 - Alison Murphy-Oates – Managing Director, Moogahlin Performing Arts since 2014.
 Worked in Strategy and Policy for Arts NSW with over ten years’ experience in arts administration and producing in the independent small-to-medium theatre sector.